Q? Please tell us a bit about Robust Tools

 Q?
 Can I get digital readout on the American Beauty?

-- We do not offer this option, but we do include a chart in the manual that gives you the approximate speed based on the position of the speed control knob.
-It’s easy to copy and hang by your lathe.
-The speeds are also approximated on the legend plate for the speed control knob.
+- We do not offer this option, but the speeds are approximated on the legend plate for the speed control knob.
 The more experienced you get turning, the less you’ll probably look at a speed readout.
 Knowing the RPM of the lathe is information, but not actionable information.
 A digital readout tells you neither how fast you should or could be going.
 You only learn that by paying attention to the wood and your lathe.

 Q?
 What do I need for electrical service?